Why We Crave Crunch

 In a food processor (or medium bowl) whip the egg white until the egg has loosened and become frothy.
 Add in the almond flour, salt, and cheese until a stiff dough forms.
-Cut two pieces of parchment paper the size of baking sheet.
+Cut two pieces of parchment paper to the size of the baking sheet.
 Put dough on top of one piece of parchment.
-Place the second piece of parchment on top of the dough and roll out with rolling pin until dough covers the parchment sheet (see photo).
+Place the second piece of parchment on top of the dough and roll out with a rolling pin until the dough covers the parchment sheet (see photo).

 Roll the dough so it is the same thickness or it will bake unevenly.

 Remove top parchment.
 Using a pizza cutter, score the dough into squares or other shapes.
-Place the parchment with the cut dough onto baking sheet and bake 15-20 minutes, or until lightly browned.
+Place the parchment with the cut dough onto a baking sheet and bake 15-20 minutes, or until lightly browned.
 Makes 8 servings.

 NUTRITIONAL COMPARISON (per serving)

-Keebler Cheez It = 160 calories, 8 g fat, 18 carbs, 1 fiber (17 effective carbs), 4 g protein
+Keebler Cheez-It = 160 calories, 8 g fat, 18 carbs, 1 fiber (17 effective carbs), 4 g protein

-“Healthified” Cheez It = 120 calories, 9.5 g fat, 2.4 carbs, 1.1 g fiber (1.3 effective carbs), 6.1 g protein
+“Healthified” Cheez-It = 120 calories, 9.5 g fat, 2.4 carbs, 1.1 g fiber (1.3 effective carbs), 6.1 g protein

 More ideas like this in The Art of Healthy Eating KIDS!
-If you would like to help out a small family, rather than large business, I am happy to announce that you can now get my books as a high quality ebook that works on any platform.
+If you would like to help out a small family, rather than large business, I am happy to announce that you can now get my books as a high-quality ebook that works on any platform.
 Plus, most of the profits don’t go to Amazon or apple!
 Click HERE or select “My Books” above to get your copy now!